-IND vs AUS, Delhi Test: Shreyas Iyer returns for hosts, visitors bring in Travis Head again
+IND vs AUS, Delhi Test, Day 1: Usman Khawaja, Mohammed Shami shine as Australia post 263

-Australia skipper Pat Cummins on Friday won the toss and elected to bat first in their bid to bounce back in the second Test against India.
+Australia skipper Pat Cummins on Friday won the toss and elected to bat first in their bid to bounce back in the second Test against India in Delhi, which was Cheteshwar Pujara’s landmark 100th Test.

 The tourists, who were well beaten in the opener in the four-match series, made two changes at New Delhi’s Arun Jaitley Stadium.

-Travis Head, controversially left out last time, returns in place of Matt Renshaw.
+Travis Head, controversially left out last time, returned in place of Matt Renshaw.
 Left-arm spinner Matthew Kuhnemann makes his Test debut with Scott Boland making way.

 India made one change from their innings-and-132-run victory last week with fit-again Shreyas Iyer replacing Suryakumar Yadav.

-Note: Editor’s note: This is a developing report and will be updated throughout the day.